Zimbabwe: Official and widely spoken languages

 Understanding Zimbabwe: Official and widely spoken languages

 With 16 officially recognized tongues, this nation stands out for its linguistic richness.
 Each language plays a unique role in shaping daily life, governance, and cultural identity.
-From Shona to sign language, these tongues reflect the country’s diversity and inclusivity2.
+From Shona to sign language, these tongues reflect the country’s diversity and inclusivity.

 official language